 If you continue to click on the site for the same package without purchase, it can cause the price to rise.
 Trying to trigger a consumers hurry up & buy instinct, before prices go any higher.

-I can personally say that I’ve used this tactic to save money on travel bookings & verify that it works.
-The more patience you have, & the more sites you’re willing to visit before purchasing a getaway, will increase your chance of getting the best possibly deal.
-By allowing you to know, what all the sites have to offer.
+I can personally say that I’ve used this tactic to save money on travel bookings, & can verify that it works.
+The more patience you have, & the more sites you’re willing to visit before purchasing a getaway.
+The better your chances are of getting the best travel deal possible.
+This allows you to know what prices each site is charging, and check for special offers.

-Keep an open mind towards travel & don’t just blindly use the same site without first checking the price on others.
-For instance I’ve personally used 9 of the 12 sites I listed at the start of the article, because each one was offering a better deal then the others at that particular time for my destination.
+Keep an open mind towards travel & don’t just blindly use the same site.
+Without first checking the price on other sites.
+For instance I’ve personally used 9 of the 12 sites I listed at the start of this article, because each one was offering a better deal then the others at that particular time for my destination.

-In conclusion, the best deal, is whoever is offering the best price at the time of your booking.
+In conclusion, the best deal, is whoever is offering you the best price at the time of your booking.
 Chances are, it’s one of the Big Two.
-No matter who you may choose.
-Shop wisely!
+No matter who you may choose, shop wisely!

-Thanks for reading my Blog, I hope this was helpful to you.
+Thanks for reading my Blog, I hope this was helpful information for you.
 If you like what you read, & want more content, or have suggestions?
-Like, Follow, Share, Comment, & let me know.
+Follow, Share, and Comment to let me know.